Jacuzzi vs Hot Tub (Differences, Cost & Features)

 Other Popular Types of Tubs

 Spa: A spa, as mentioned above, is another name for hot tub, and can be used interchangeably to describe a tub filled with hot water that is above ground.
-The word spa typically suggests that it has additional features such as jets or massaging features, but it is not necessary for it to be classified as a spa.
+The word spa typically suggests that it has additional features such as jets or massaging features, but it doesn’t need to be classified as a spa.
+One difference between a spa and a hot tub is that a spa could potentially be in the ground, unlike the hot tub, which is an above-ground element.

-Jetted tub: A jetted tub is simple put as a bathtub with jets.
-This is another example that is commonly single person use in a bathroom.
-The jets provide a similar therapeutic feel as the whirlpool bath, but a bit less extreme.
-A jetted tub could even just be a smaller tub for just feet!
+Jetted tub: A jetted tub is simply a bathtub with jets.
+It is another example commonly used by a single person in a bathroom.
+The jets provide a similar therapeutic feel as a whirlpool bath, but a bit less extreme.
+A jetted tub could even be a smaller tub for just feet!

 Therapy tub: A therapeutic tub, also known as a therapeutic bath, is used in medical treatments and hydrotherapy.
-Theraputic baths are used to relieve itching from crusts, scales and other skin issues.
-This type of bath can also be used for speeding up certain types of healing from wounds, to sore muscles and joints, to even menstrual pains.
+Theraputic baths relieve itching from crusts, scales, and other skin issues.
+This type of bath can also speed up certain types of healing, from wounds to sore muscles and joints to even menstrual pains.

 Therapy tubs are often placed in clinics, medical centers, and hospitals, but in some case they can be placed in homes.
 They often have to be regulated by ADA and other codes in the medical field as they are used not recreationally but for therapies.

-Fore more related content check out our luxury bathtubs gallery.
+For more related content, check out our luxury bathtubs gallery.